-The Kansas State Animal Response Team (KS SART) is a non-profit, 501(c)(3) organization dedicated to the development of local animal disaster preparation and response.
+The Kansas State Animal Response Team (KS SART) is a non-profit, 501(c)(3) organization dedicated to the development of animal disaster preparation and response.
 Started as an initiative through the Kansas Veterinary Medical Association, KS SART builds and supports a unifying partnership between governmental, not-for-profit organizations, animal industry, and volunteers.
 When local disaster response capacity is exhausted, KS SART assists in multi-agency disaster response coordination efforts throughout the state when activated by the Kansas Animal Health Department, Kansas Division of Emergency Management, or local Emergency Management.

-For details on county and regional teams click here.
+For details regional teams click here.

 For details on the KS SART board of directors click here.

 Partnerships Are Important